Fremont, California: Centerville District

 Centerville can be traced back to its native American roots.
 Spanish, Mexican, Italian, Portuguese and Swiss (Swiss Park), peoples were among the early settlers that contributed greatly to the growth of Centerville.

 Early Centerville was a quiet farming community, which consisted of large Spanish land grants divided into smaller farms.
 The Freitas Ranch on Thornton Ave was probably the largest of the working farms.
 There were acres of apricot along with other fruit and nut orchards and large fields of various types of fresh produce.

 After President Roosevelt issued Executive Order 9066, which authorized military commanders to exclude "any or all persons" from certain areas in the name of national defense, the Western Defense Command began ordering Japanese Americans living on the West Coast to present themselves for "evacuation" from the newly created military zones.
 This included many Centerville farming families.

 Centerville was also a main stop for the early railways.
 This gave the local farmers a way to quickly get their produce to market.
 With the access to railway service there was once a large cannery on Baine Ave. west of Fremont Ave. (now Peralta) next to the tracks.
 In 1959, the cannery was destroyed in the largest fire in Fremont's history.
 The fire lasted for two days, and effectively put an end to what had been the largest employer in Centerville at the time.
 The cannery was never rebuilt.

-Housing developments began to appear in the area after WWII.
+Housing developments began to appear in the area after World War II.
 Most of the early housing stood along Fremont Blvd from Decoto Road south to Washington High school, along Thornton Ave from Fremont Blvd west to the Newark city border, and along Peralta Blvd from Fremont Blvd to Niles.

 For city planning purposes, Centerville was enlarged to encompass most of the north central residential section of Fremont, from Mowry Ave to Decoto Rd, from I-880 to the BART line.
 This Centerville community plan area includes the sprawling subdivisions, developed in the 1950s and 1960s, of Glenmoor Gardens, bounded by Central Avenue, Fremont Boulevard, Mowry Avenue, and the I-880 freeway. and the Cabrillo Park subdivision bound by Thornton Ave, Fremont Blvd, Decoto Road and the I-880 freeway.
-Also the Brookvale subdivisions, the Quarry Lakes Regional Park, and part of Parkmont.
-The area is served by two high schools, Washington High School (Fremont, California) established in 1892, which for a long time was the only high school in the area and American High School established in 1972.
-It also has two junior high schools, Centerville Junior High School and Thornton Junior High School, which now stands on the old main site of the Freitas ranch.
+Also the Brookvale subdivisions, the Quarry Lakes Regional Recreation Area, and part of Parkmont.
+The area is served by two high schools, Washington High School established in 1892, which for a long time was the only high school in the area and American High School established in 1972.
+It also has two middle schools, Centerville Middle School and Thornton Middle School, which now stands on the old main site of the Freitas ranch.